fabianrl007/The-Anatomy-of-A-Win/README.md

 Analysis of fighter age indicated a trend where winners (specifically Fighter A in this analysis) were, on average, slightly younger than their opponents (represented by Fighter A's age when Fighter B wins).

 ![Histogram comparing age distribution for winners vs losers](images/plot4AOW.png)
+![Overlapping density plots comparing age distribution of Fighter A when winning vs losing]

 The overlapping density plots show that the age distribution for Fighter A when winning (blue) peaks slightly earlier (early 20s) compared to when Fighter B wins (red peak slightly later).
 This aligns with the calculated average ages and suggests a potential advantage for fighters in their physical prime (early-to-mid 20s being a peak activity period).
 However, the significant overlap and presence of older fighters in both distributions highlight that while youth may offer an edge, experience remains a key factor, indicating a complex interplay between age, athleticism, and experience.